 How did StreamsSearch install on my computer?

-Select PUAs (e.g. StreamsSearch) have "official" promotional webpages, from which they can be downloaded.
-PUAs can also be downloaded/installed alongside other products.
-This false marketing tactic of packing regular software with unwanted or malicious additions - is called "bundling".
-Rushed download/installation processes (e.g. skimmed or ignored terms, skipped steps and sections, etc.) - increase the risk of unintentionally allowing bundled content into the system.
+Rushing download/installation processes (e.g. skimming or ignoring terms, skipping steps and sections, etc.) increases the risk of unintentionally allowing bundled content into the system.
 Intrusive advertisements proliferate these applications as well.
-Once clicked on, they can execute scripts to stealthily download/install PUAs.
+Once clicked, they can execute scripts to stealthily download/install PUAs.